BOOKS OF POETRY

 the stars burn on - bringing other dawns.

-poems, (with one by Judith Lauter) Xlibris, 201 - softcover, 101 pages order from Xlibris: softcover - or ebook Searching for Mr. Stevens probes the art and mind of the brilliant, enigmatic Wallace Stevens.
+Poems ( one by Judith Lauter) Xlibris, 2011 - 101 pages softcover - or ebook Searching for Mr. Stevens probes the art and mind of the brilliant, enigmatic Wallace Stevens.
 An unique figure in 20th century letters, and possibly the only American poet to have a "Friends and Enemies Society" named for him, Stevens wrote some of the most haunting verse in the English language -- as well as some of the most maddeningly obscure.
 His paradoxical personal and professional life has come to loom almost as large as his poetic achievement, and this book looks at all these elements.
 Lover of Stevens will find here fresh angles from which to explore this dazzling American Master.
 Review: J. Finnegan (2013), The Wallace Stevens Journal 37(2): 251-253. |

 Relative Seasons